yippeykeiyay/php-training/Exercises/Part5/README.md

 ### Bonus Points

+  1) Correct use of constants and variables
+  2) Correct use of accessors (public/private)
-  1) Correct type casting
+  3) Correct type casting
-  2) Exception throwing on validation
+  4) Exception throwing on validation
-  3) Exception handling
+  5) Exception handling